yusing/go-proxy/README.md

 - HTTP round robin load balance support (same subdomain and path across different hosts)
 - Auto hot-reload on container start / die / stop or config changes.
 - Simple panel to see all reverse proxies and health (visit port [panel port] of go-proxy `https://*.y.z:[panel port]`)
+  - you can customize it by modifying [templates/panel.html](templates/panel.html)

   ![panel screenshot](screenshots/panel.png)